thepranab/materials-for-max-qe2021-online-school/Day-9/example2.CPU/README.md

 # Optimize CPU execution

-In this section we only make use of CPUs.
+In this section we only make use of CPUs and try to optimize the time to solution keeping the amount of compute power fixed.

 ## 1. Pool parallelism